-Although teaching Spanish very much links to our communication aim, we feel it contributes to the others as well.
 There is a lot of research which demonstrates that learning a second language helps develop certain areas of the brain that helps children to be effective learners and deep thinkers.
 It can help people feel that they belong and connected.
-It opens up the wider world to our children, with it being spoken in 20 countries and being the second most spoken language in the world.
+It opens up the wider world to our children, with it being stated as the first language in 21 countries and being the second most spoken language in the world.